Glossary:

 ADA.
 A 1990 American civil rights law that protects people with disabilities from discrimination in public spaces.
 This includes legal requirements like ramps for those with mobility issues, captioning of audio-visual for those who cannot hear, and braille on certain signage for those with vision impairments, among many others.
 Many countries have an ADA equivalent.

 Archival materials.
 Substances safe to have in an environment with important artifacts.
-Archival materials don't emit toxic gases or attract pests.
-Example: museum grade display cases need to be built using archival materials.
+Archival materials don't offgas toxic gases or attract pests.
+Museum grade (aka “conservation grade”) display cases need to be built using archival materials.

 B

 Bezel.
 The border of a monitor; the space between the outside edge of the glass and the outside edge of the housing.
 All screens are rectangular, glass, and have a bezel.
-Monitors meant to be right next to one another to create one big picture have very thin bezels, but can’t have no bezel.
+Monitors meant to be right next to one another to create one big picture have very thin bezels — but as of 2025, they can’t have no bezel at all.

 Bid form.
-A standardized spreadsheet document given to each potential builder who bids on a project.
+A standardized spreadsheet document given to each potential builder bidding on a project.
 A bid form ensures each contender gives a detailed pricing breakdown in a consistent apples-to-apples format, to allow the owner to fully compare bids.

 Blocking.
 The practice of putting additional hidden structure (often sheets of plywood) inside or behind gallery walls.
 Hidden blocking allows heavier artworks to be supported when hung on a wall, and for works needing more security to be more firmly attached.